US STOCKS-Wall St slides late; S&P 500 caps worst month since Jan 2016

 The S&P 500 posted 15 new 52-week highs and 13 new lows; the Nasdaq Composite recorded 59 new highs and 72 new lows.

 About 8.1 billion shares changed hands on U.S. exchanges.
 That compares with the 8.4 billion daily average for the past 20 trading days, according to Thomson Reuters data.
-(Reporting by Caroline Valetkevitch Additional reporting by Sinead Carew in New York and Sruthi Shankar in Bengaluru Editing by James Dalgleish and Lisa Shumaker)
+(Additional reporting by Sinead Carew in New York and Sruthi Shankar in Bengaluru Editing by Nick Zieminski and James Dalgleish)